5-day French Camino journey by private car

 Monastery of San Anton Ruins

-This now-ruined monastery was built by order of King Alfonso VII in the 10th century as a hospital to tend to pilgrims on the Camino de Compostela stricken with St. Anthony’s Fire (a food-born illness caused by eating moldy bread) and other common medieval ailments.
+This now-ruined monastery was built by order of King Alfonso VII in the 10th century as a hospital to tend to pilgrims on the Camino de Compostela stricken with St. Anthony’s Fire (a food-borne illness caused by eating moldy bread) and other common medieval ailments.
 While just the arch of the hospital remains, it’s still worth an hour examining the church’s Gothic facade to see the royal crests that adorn it.

 San Martin de Tours

 Founded in the 11th century by the Queen of Castille, this elegant church is a prime example of the Romanesque architecture that dots the Way of St. James.
-You could easily spend 45 minutes admiring the interior’s amazing decorations, especially the intricately carved 13th century christ statue, and detailed column capitals.
+You could easily spend 45 minutes admiring the interior’s amazing decorations, especially the intricately carved 13th-century Christ statue and detailed column capitals.

 Arrival in Leon

-Founded as a Roman military camp, Leon was arguably the most important and civilized city in early Spain.
-It was the capital of the rebellion against the Moors, had 24 kings before nearby Castile even had laws, was the seat of Spanish Christianity, and home to Europe’s first parliament.With such a rich heritage, you better believe that Leon has the sights to match.
-The Gothic cathedral is by far the biggest and showiest, with its kaleidoscopic stained glass windows and wealth of artwork, it’s considered one of the three main cathedrals on the Way of Saint James.
 However, as far as religious architecture and historical significance goes, even the cathedral pales in comparison to the UNESCO-listed Romanesque Basilica of San Isidoro of León.
 It’s the burial place of Saint Isidore of Seville, and where Europe’s first parliamentary body first convened.
-The Pantheon of kings, where the medieval kings of Leon are interred, is decorated with amazingly well-preserved 12th century frescoes and columns with Visigothic capitals.
-Oh, and among the museum’s priceless treasures is what’s said to be the Holy Grail.For a more modern twist, visit the Casa Botines, one of the few examples of Antoni Gaudi’s architecture, or take a gander at Leon’s Museum of Contemporary Art (MUSAC).
-If you prefer your history more ancient, go to the Museum of Leon, the oldest and biggest historical museum in northern Spain.
-Their permanent collection exhibits artifacts from as far back as the Bronze Age!Regardless of how you spend your time in Leon, part of it should be devoted to feasting on their famous roast suckling pig and lamb.
+The Pantheon of Kings, where the medieval kings of Leon are interred, is decorated with amazingly well-preserved 12th-century frescoes and columns with Visigothic capitals.
+Oh, and among the museum’s priceless treasures is what’s said to be the Holy Grail.
+For a more modern twist, visit the Casa Botines, one of the few examples of Antoni Gaudi’s architecture, or take a gander at Leon’s Museum of Contemporary Art (MUSAC).
+If you prefer your history to be more ancient, go to the Museum of Leon, the oldest and biggest historical museum in northern Spain.
+Their permanent collection exhibits artifacts from as far back as the Bronze Age!
+Regardless of how you spend your time in Leon, part of it should be devoted to feasting on their famous roast suckling pig and lamb.

 Day 5: Leon to Santiago de Compostela